All Episodes

 When he goes out and attacks Republicans, that's when the media loves him.

-Uh we have audio sound bites of all of these coming up.
+We have audio soundbites of all of these coming up.

-In addition, ABC News, via their um investigative reporter, Brian Ross, and I can attest personally that Brian Ross gets it wrong.
+In addition, ABC News via their investigative reporter, Brian Ross, and I can attest personally that Brian Ross gets it wrong, has got this story, is the CIA leak probe a witch hunt.

 Now, because it's Brian Ross, I cannot attest to the accuracy of the report.

-This is a guy who just recently on Nightline did this whole distortion of Justice Scalia showing up to teach a c teach a course for the uh for a legal society, which the respondents of the participants had paid months in advance to attend this thing.
+This is a guy who just recently on Nightline did this whole distortion of Justice Scalia showing up to teach a course for a legal society, which the respondents, the participants, had paid months in advance to attend this thing.

-It was uh it was portrayed by ABC News as a junket, and they because it occurred on the day that Chief Justice Roberts was sworn in, ABC's investigative unit decided to smear Scalia by suggesting he was dissing the Chief Justice by not showing up at his swearing-in, and instead going out and playing tennis at this legal junket.
+And because it occurred on the day that Chief Justice Roberts was sworn in, ABC's investigative unit decided to smear Scalia by suggesting he was dissing the Chief Justice by not showing up at his swearing in and instead going out and playing tennis at this legal junket.

 CIA personnel are subjected to polygraphs at regular intervals in their careers.

-One former intelligence officer called a new warning, a witch hunt.
+One former intelligence officer called the new warning a witch hunt.

 Others said that Goss's email was narrowly focused and did not suggest agency-wide random lie detector tests.